caseywatts/GoogleFormToRadarGraph/README.md

 ##Example of Use
 ###
-- Image above
 - [Example google form that students fill out](https://docs.google.com/a/yale.edu/forms/d/1Kgj2TaeOA-BO2vChj4YZ8xPcTAKuNfncil9Br8yKOtY/viewform)
 - [Example form output as a google spreadsheet](https://docs.google.com/a/yale.edu/spreadsheet/ccc?key=0AopzqThqXEKfdC1SUUxKRjU0Y0dGcTJhMmQwdnFfTEE#gid=0)
+- Images above show the ouput

 ###Publishing the File
-I recommend publishing this on google drive, since that's a very quick and easy way to host/share a file this lightweight. [see instructions](linktoinstructions).
+I recommend publishing this on google drive, since that's a very quick and easy way to host/share a file this lightweight. [see Google's instructions](https://support.google.com/drive/answer/2881970?hl=en).
 Any other server would be good too, of course.

 ###Sending the form to students